dputhier/pygtftk/README.md

 ## Running functional tests

 A lot of functional tests have been developed to ensure consistency with expected results.
 This does not rule out that bugs may hide throughout the code...
 In order to check that installation is functional you may be interested in running functional tests.
-The definition of all functional tests declared in  gtftk commands/plugins is accessible using the -p/--plugin-tests argument:
+The definition of all functional tests declared in  gtftk commands is accessible using the -p/--plugin-tests argument:

     gtftk -p

-You will need to install [bats (Bash Automated Testing System)](https://github.com/sstephenson/bats).
-Once bats is installed you may run the tests using the following commands:
+To run the tests, you will need to install [bats (Bash Automated Testing System)](https://github.com/sstephenson/bats).
+Once bats is installed run the following commands:

     # The tests should be run in the pygtftk git
     # directory because several tests contains references (relative path)